- Screen saver logs you off after 15 minutes of "inactivity."

 b) the projector displays only your slide

 and this is not your desired method of presentation and/or the output displayed on the projector does not look correct.

-Workaround: PowerPoint gives you two basic methods for presenting a slide show: 1) The slide show is display on both the projector and the computer monitor and 2) the slide show is display on the projector and presenter view is displayed on the computer monitor.
+Workaround: PowerPoint gives you two basic methods for presenting a slide show: 1) The slide show is displayed on both the projector and the computer monitor and 2) the slide show is displayed on the projector and presenter view is displayed on the computer monitor.
 If you are not witnessing the desired method, close PowerPoint and for

-- Method 1: Hold down the Windows Key, select P, and set the projector to Duplicate.
-Open PowerPoint, start your presentation, and proceed.
+- Method 1: Hold down the Windows Key, select P, set the projector to Duplicate, open PowerPoint, and start your slide show.

-- Method 2: Hold down the Windows Key, select P, and set the projector to Extend.
-Open PowerPoint, start your presentation, click in the projector window, click the circle/... option toward the bottom of this window, and select "Show Presenter View".
-(It would appear that in this case the slide show must be formated for the XY ratio of the monitor/projector and the projector aspect ratio should be set to Normal using the projector remote.)
+- Method 2: Hold down the Windows Key, select P, set the projector to Extend, open PowerPoint, and start your slide show.
+(It would appear that for this method to display correctly the slide show must be formatted with the same aspect ratio as the monitor/projector and the projector aspect ratio should be set to Normal using the projector remote.)

 - The default path for Dropbox is set to